GSGBen/Posh-Notify/README.md

 # Posh-Notify

 Send yourself or your team notifications from within a powershell script.
 Alert when a task is done or something needs attention.
 Keep a list of all actions.
+Play audible beeps when a local task has finished.

 ## Usage